bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 database protected by a master password.
 Please choose a very strong master password.
-Also, when using a locally installed password manager, such as KeePassXC, please keep a copy of the encrypted database, usually `Passwords.kdbx`, safely stored offsite, I recommend a CD-R stored in a safety deposit box.
+Also, when using a locally installed password manager, such as KeePassXC, please keep a copy of the encrypted database, usually `Passwords.kdbx`, safely stored offsite, I recommend a CD-R in a safety deposit box.

 I suggest storing all your accounts and passwords in KeePassXC; when a new